Journey back in time on the west coast this winter – and don’t forget your camera.

 “I’m a big one for rural landscapes – the farms, the people and the old architecture,” he says.

-Regardless of their destination, Bosch encourages people to consider their impact when travelling.
+Regardless of your destination, Bosch encourages you to consider your impact when travelling.

 “I think a way visitors can have a positive impact in the communities they visit is by supporting small businesses… and letting people know how much they enjoy the area.”